lunes-platform/lunes-cli/CONTRIBUTING.md

 1. Create and describe your **proposal/bug** in an _issue_.
 2. Create a new **branch** and **merge request** with the pattern `1-my-feature`.
-3. Commit your code to the commit convention.

 ---